konveyor/enhancements/enhancements/assessment-module/README.md

 ### Non-Goals

-- Have a fully UI supported way to author questionnaires.
+- Have a fully UI-supported way to author questionnaires.

 ## Proposal